wanfb/Acdemic-Social-Network-Prediction/README.md

 # Acdemic-Social-Network-Prediction
 This is the final project of Social Network Mining in Fudan University

-This project is finished by Fangbin Wan, Yihao Xu and Baolong Yang.
-Xu is in charge of the Task 1 and Task 2;
-Wan is in charge of Task 3;
-The visualization part is done by Yang.

-We are appreciated to your generous comments and suggestions about our work.

 # Task Review

 The total project is divided into three tasks.
 The dataset we ultilized is DBLP.
 It collects information of paper published on journals and conference about computer.